lytics/pathforajs/docs/docs/display_conditions.md

 ## impressions
 Hide the module after a certain number of impressions or global impressions across all widgets.
-The current number of impressions is saved in a cookie `PathforaImpressions_[module id]` to compare against this value.
+The current number of impressions is saved in localstorage with the key `PathforaImpressions_[module id]` to compare against this value.
+If you opt to use the `duration` setting for total impressions, an additional localstorage item is populated with the key `PathforaTotalImpressionsSince_[module id]`

 <table>
   <thead>